tiagobalmeida/tiagobalmeida.github.io/content/posts/Advent Of Code 2016 - Day 5 solution commented.md

 +++

 # Advent Of Code 2016 - Day 5 solution commented

-This is part of a series where I comment my solutions to the advent of code series of programming problems.

 ## The problem
 The original problem, with an amusing tale for motivation can be found [here](http://adventofcode.com/2016/day/5).